D-Buckingham/NAND_flash/README.md

 Adjustments can either be created in the device tree for the SPI or in the overlay.

+#### Handle implementation
+There exists an example handle (example_handle.c) that uses SPI to communicate with the actual hardware.
+The transceive and log functions are kept agnostic and can be adjusted depending on the users need for their communication protocol.
+If the communication protocol is changed, the device in the DTS configuration needs the labeled *nand_device* to be recognized by the NAND flash multistack implementation.
+Basically, only the disk layer receives the information from the device tree.

 ## Theory Corner

 ### NAND Flash Multistack Implementation